epinio/docs/docs/howtos/customization/create_custom_service.md

 ### Private repositories and registries

-To use charts stored in private repositories or OCI registries that requires authentication you can specify a secret where the credentials are stored.
+You can use charts stored in private repositories or OCI registries.
+You will need to use a secret that provides credentials.

 ```yaml
 apiVersion: application.epinio.io/v1